 Daniela volunteers as an online anthropology tutor and historical document transcriber.
 Her volunteer and professional interests allow her to continue a love of life-long learning and community engagement.
 In her personal life, Daniela enjoys sorting people into their Hogwarts houses, writing short stories, and experimenting with recipes.

 Robin is passionate about connecting people to the information and support they need in order to achieve individual and collaborative success.
 She volunteers with her local community league and enjoys advocating for positive change through engagement with local organizations and government.
-She believes strongly in trauma informed, harm reduction, and community lead initiatives to be the key to creating long term positive impact.
-She lives in Edmonton with her family and enjoys hiking in the mountains, reading, mushroom foraging, and anything to do with Halloween.
+She believes strongly in community lead initiatives to be the key to creating long term positive impact.
+She lives in Edmonton with her family and enjoys hiking in the mountains, reading, collecting and drinking different teas, and foraging for wild mushrooms in the fall.

 Deborah works with the Rural Development Network as a Communications and Event Planning specialist with the Work-Integrated Learning Initiative.
 She comes to RDN as an experienced journalist, television and documentary producer, and corporate communications strategist.